serilog-mssql/serilog-sinks-mssqlserver/README.md

 ```

 If you don't plan on using one or more columns, you can specify which columns to include in the *columnOptions.Store* parameter.
+The Level column should be defined as a TinyInt if the *columnOptions.Level.StoreAsEnum* is set to true.

 NOTE Make sure to set up security in such a way that the sink can write to the log table.